Baptism is a sacred moment in the life of a church, a family — and an individual!

 People of all ages can be baptized at FUMCFW.
 We baptize by sprinkling water on the head in the name of God the Father, the Son, and the Holy Spirit.
 By the laying on of hands by pastor and family of the one being baptized, we also invite the presence of the Spirit in the moment of baptism and the life to follow.
 However we recognize and honor all forms of Christian baptism.
 With that, we do not “re-baptize.”
 We do, at times, offer services of worship that include an opportunity to remember your baptism.

 Where can I be baptized?

-Sanctuary: You may schedule the 9:30 or 11:00 am traditional services.
-You may also schedule the 9:45 Children First service on the first Sunday of each month.
+Sanctuary: You may schedule the 9:30 or 11:00 am Traditional Worship services.

 FUMCFW welcomes your interest in the Sacrament of Baptism and we look forward to assisting you and your family in planning this special day.
 We hope to help make your baptism a special and memorable day.

 Contact: Elaine Johnson | firstname.lastname@example.org | 817-339-2406